Sulfur and Salicylic ointment - History

 MOST Cream 2S

-MOST Cream 2S is a Sulfur/Salicylic cream made from a mix of colloidal sulfur and very pure salicylic acid.
+MOST Cream 2S is a Sulfur and Salicylic acid cream made from a mix of colloidal sulfur and very pure salicylic acid.
 Both active ingredients are effective for the treatment of mycosis (fungal infection) and other skin conditions such as Seborrheic Dermatitis, Psoriasis, Dyshidrosis and Acne Rosacea.